dotnet/roslyn-analyzers/src/NetAnalyzers/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|False|
 ---

-## [CA1066](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1066): Implement IEquatable when overriding Object.Equals
+## [CA1066](https://docs.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1066): Implement 'IEquatable' when overriding 'Object.Equals'

-When a type T overrides Object.Equals(object), the implementation must cast the object argument to the correct type T before performing the comparison.
-If the type implements IEquatable\<T>, and therefore offers the method T.Equals(T), and if the argument is known at compile time to be of type T, then the compiler can call IEquatable\<T>.Equals(T) instead of Object.Equals(object), and no cast is necessary, improving performance.
+When a type T overrides 'Object.Equals(object)', the implementation must cast the object argument to the correct type T before performing the comparison.
+If the type implements 'IEquatable\<T>', and therefore offers the method 'T.Equals(T)', and if the argument is known at compile time to be of type 'T', then the compiler can call 'IEquatable\<T>.Equals(T)' instead of 'Object.Equals(object)', and no cast is necessary, improving performance.

 |Item|Value|
 |-|-|